Daphne Caruana Galizia: Reactions

 A plenary session of the European Parliament was held on 24 October, with MEPs observing a minute's silence.
 Several members of Caruana Galizia's family attended the session at the hemicycle in Strasbourg.
-The press room at the European parliament building was renamed in her honour.
+The press room at the European Parliament building was renamed in her honour.
 A debate on freedom of the press and the protection of journalists in Malta also took place.
 Following this visit and the following debate, a delegation is to be sent by the European Parliament to investigate the rule of law, high-level cases of money laundering, and corruption in Malta.

 Pope Francis sent a letter of condolence, saying he was praying for the journalist's family and the Maltese people.

 The car bombing was reported in both local and international media.
 Caruana Galizia's name began trending worldwide on Twitter, and a number of Maltese expressed their mourning by blacking out their Facebook profile pictures.
 The hashtag #JeSuisDaphne, echoing the term Je suis Charlie, trended locally.

 The Malta Independent wrote that "for many people, looking up her blog was the first thing they did each day, and the last thing too.
 Now there is just emptiness.
 A silence that speaks volumes."
-Both the daily and the weekly version of her column were published as blank pages in the days following her death.
+Both the daily and the weekly versions of her column were published as blank pages in the days following her death.

 Thousands of people attended a vigil in Caruana Galizia's hometown Sliema on the night of 16 October.
 Another vigil was held at the Malta High Commission in London.

 WikiLeaks founder Julian Assange announced that he would pay a €20,000 reward "for information leading to the conviction of Caruana Galizia's killers".
 A crowdfunding campaign was initiated with the aim of raising €1 million to be given as a reward for information that leads "to the successful prosecution of the assassin and the person or persons who ordered the assassination".
 This was followed by a further state-sanctioned reward of €1 million.